grinner/Polonator/README.markdown

 The Polonator Source is going github.
 MIT license on everything

+## Release Background

+Wyss Institute is funding improvements to the Polonator source.
+The fundamental things is that we are doing:

+    1. More Python
+    2. Python get's access to C data structures through [swig](www.swig.org/)'d [numpy](numpy.scipy.org) arrays
+    3. The result is a more scriptable automated microscope

 ## Installation

 For now all I have is the source, this will change as updates proceed